swissgrc/chocolatey-packages/README.md

 **Note**: If you run this locally your packages will get updated.
 Use `git reset --hard` after running this to revert the changes.

-## Pushing To Community Repository Via Commit Message
+## Pushing to community repository via commit message

-You can force package update and push using git commit message.
-AppVeyor build is set up to pass arguments from the commit message to the `./update_all.ps1` script.
+You can force package update and push using Git commit message.
+A GitHub Action is set up to pass arguments from the commit message to the `./update_all.ps1` script.

 If commit message includes `[AU <forced_packages>]` message on the first line, the `forced_packages` string will be sent to the updater.